MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ms.prod: "dynamics-nav-2018"
 ---
 # External Tables
-You can create tables in [!INCLUDE[navnow](includes/navnow_md.md)] that represent tables in external products, such as [!INCLUDE[crm](includes/crm_md.md)] and SQL Server.
+This article describes how to integrate tables in a database that You can create tables in [!INCLUDE[navnow](includes/navnow_md.md)] that represent tables in external products, such as [!INCLUDE[crm](includes/crm_md.md)] and SQL Server.
 This is a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects, because the connection to the external table can be changed at runtime.
 In [!INCLUDE[navnowlong](includes/navnowlong_md.md)] you can define two types of external tables: [!INCLUDE[crm](includes/crm_md.md)] tables and **SQL Server** tables.
 You create an external table by specifying the type of in the TableType property.

 > [!IMPORTANT]
 >  We advise against creating tables of type CRM manually.
 Instead, use the integration mapping functionality.
 For more information, see [Integration Concepts and Terminology](Dynamics-CRM-Integration-Concepts-and-Terminology.md).